AzamatB/OptimalTransportNeuralOperators.jl/README.md

-# OptimalTransportNeuralOperators.jl
+# OptimalTransportEncoding.jl

-A GPU-optimized implementation of Optimal Transport Neural Operator from [Geometric Operator Learning with Optimal Transport](https://arxiv.org/abs/2507.20065).
+A GPU-optimized implementation of the encoding-decoding stages of the Optimal Transport Neural Operator from [Geometric Operator Learning with Optimal Transport](https://arxiv.org/abs/2507.20065).